Full plates. Full Hearts. Full On.

 Project F_LL will include a series of food drives as well as ongoing food distribution at Lake Forest and Lake Bluff schools and is open to all residents of Lake County.
 The food collection component of the program will kick off with a Tri-district Community Food Drive beginning the week of March 1.
 The public is invited to participate by contributing shelf-stable food items as well as monetary donations that will be used to purchase non-perishable food for Lake County families and raise awareness for the cause.
 It is estimated that it costs about $20 to “fill a grocery bag.''

-The Districts have set a goal of filling at least 200 bags every month with non-perishables during the Tri-district Community Food Drive.
-Food may be dropped off at all schools in the three Districts as follows:
+The Districts set a goal of filling at least 200 bags every month with non-perishables during the Tri-district Community Food Drive.

 Lake Forest and Lake Bluff schools, in partnership with Quest Food Management Services, are currently participating in a special meal pickup program funded by the United States Department of Agriculture (USDA) and administered by the Illinois State Board of Education (ISBE).
 Breakfast includes an entree, fresh fruit, and milk; lunch includes a reheatable entree, fruit, vegetable, and milk.
 No registration, income verification, or ordering ahead are required.
 “Since its launch in November 2020, we have worked with the Lake Bluff and Lake Forest Schools to distribute more than 90,000 meals to our neighbors in Lake County,” says Quest Food Management Services President, Nicholas Saccaro.
 “There is clearly a need and we are pleased to help.”

 This free meal program is available to all families with children 18 years of age and younger.
-Families are invited to pick up meal kits for each child in their family on:
+Families are invited to pick up meal kits for each child in their family (see summer schedule below).